 Sacred Heart Seminary does not tolerate abuse of any kind.
 The seminary administration and faculty work diligently to foster a healthy environment where Church teachings, including those on sexuality, are carefully understood and maintained.
 Each student, seminarian, resident priest and faculty member is expected to live and work in the context of his or her vocation.
 The Faculty Handbook outlines the expectations for a resident priest, and resident priest formators are evaluated by the rector.
 Seminarians also have a handbook that outlines expectations for community and chaste living.

 Each year, the seminary rector supplies necessary documents to the USCCB Audit Committee for the Protection of Minors.
 Sacred Heart Major Seminary has always received approval for its policies and procedures.

 There are numerous ways abuse, harassment and discrimination can be reported.
 Anyone with concerns should approach the person with whom he or she is most comfortable.
 Abuse by members of the clergy also may be reported to the Archdiocese of Detroit’s Victim Assistance Coordinator at (866) 343-8055 or firstname.lastname@example.org.
-Additional policies and processes are outlined in the Seminary’s Bulletin on pages 26-30.
+Additional policies and processes are outlined in the Seminary’s Academic Catalog on pages 25-30.